Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Introduction

-We compare \sidetuning{} to alternative approaches on both the iCIFAR and Taskonomy datasets. iCIFAR consists of ten distinct 10-class image classification problems.
-Taskonomy covers multiple tasks of varied complexity from across computer vision (surface normal estimation, depth estimation, edge detection, image 1000-way classification, etc.).
+Compared to existing state-of-the-art network adaptation and incremental learning\footnote{Also referred to as lifelong or continual learning.} approaches, we find that the more complex methods perform no better---and often worse---than \sidetuning{}.

+This straightforward mechanism deals with the key challenges of incremental learning (Sec. \ref{sec:forgetting_exps}).
+Namely, it does not suffer from either: \begin{itemize} \item \textbf{Catastrophic forgetting}: tendency of a network to lose previously learned knowledge upon learning new information. \item \textbf{Rigidity}: Increasing inability of a network to adapt to new problems as it accrues constraints from previous problems.
+Note: Incremental learning literature sometimes calls this \emph{intransigence} \cite{chaudhry2018riemannian}.
+We prefer \emph{rigidity} as it is clear and widely used in psychology, dating back over 70 years~\cite{wiki:rigidity,leach1967critical}. \end{itemize}

+We test \sidetuning{} for incremental learning on iCIFAR and the more challenging iTaskonomy dataset, which we introduce, finding that incremental learning methods that work on iCIFAR often do not work as well in the more demanding setup.
 On these datasets, \sidetuning{} uses side networks that are much smaller than the base.
 Consequently, even without consolidation, \sidetuning{} uses fewer learnable parameters than the alternative methods.

-This simple approach deals with the key challenges of incremental learning.
-Namely, it does not suffer from either: \begin{itemize} \item \textbf{Catastrophic forgetting}: tendency of a network to abruptly lose previously learned knowledge upon learning new information.
-Discussed in Sec. \ref{sec:forgetting_exps}. \item \textbf{Rigidity}: Increasing inability of a network to adapt to new problems as it accrues constraints from previous problems.
-Discussed in Sec. \ref{sec:rigidity}. \end{itemize}

-\Sidetuning{} avoids these problems using a straightforward mechanism while remaining highly performant, which we demonstrate in Section~\ref{sec:lll_perf}. \Sidetuning{} is significantly simpler than most existing lifelong learning approaches.
+Finally, because \sidetuning{} treats the base model as a black-box, it can be used with non-network sources of information such as a decision trees or oracle information on a related task (see Section~\ref{sec:learning_mechanics}).
+Thus, \sidetuning{} can be applied even when other model adaptation techniques cannot.